j6k4m8/FBMessageScraper/README.md

   7. Set the `ttstamp` value to the value you see in Chrome under `Form Data`
   8. Set the `__rev` value to the value you see in Chrome under `Form Data`

+  or,
+  1. Right-click the request box in the left column (the second line says `/ajax/mercury`.)
+  2. Click 'Copy as cURL'.
+  3. Paste this into a file called `response_file` (or something you'll remember.)
+  4. Run: `python parser.py response_file`

 You're now all set to start downloading messages.

 Downloading Messages